The Reckoning (2023 TV series): Production

 In light of the controversy surrounding the series and the events regarding the death of Queen Elizabeth II, the drama was first expected to be broadcast by the BBC in 2022, before being pushed back to 2024.
 A source said, “The four-part drama is being edited in such a meticulous and careful way, so as not to create more pain and suffering for Savile’s victims.”
 It was later brought forward to 2023.
 The series went to air on BBC One from 9 October, with all episodes available on iPlayer from the same date.
 Coogan reportedly cancelled a string of book signings as Alan Partridge during the broadcast.

 The programme was presented as being partly fictionalised, with some characters and events created for dramatic purposes.
 Several scenes have been described in the Telegraph as embellished or false.
 In a subplot in Episode 2, Savile, after hosting an edition of Top of the Pops, rapes a young Asian girl who subsequently kills herself with an overdose of pills.
 This incident is based on the suicide in 1971 of 15-year-old Claire McAlpine, who claimed to have been sexually abused by two disc jockeys: it is unclear whether Savile was one of her abusers.
 One of McAlpine’s friends said she was upset about the filmmakers' decision not to use her real name, and Mark Williams-Thomas criticised the casting of the character's race from white to Asian.
 Williams-Thomas was criticised for his comments about the character's race.
-The final scene of Savile dead in his armchair with his fingers crossed, is based on the claim that when Savile was found dead, he had a smile on his face and his fingers were crossed.
+The final scene depicting Savile's 84-year old body in his squalid Leeds flat, its fingers crossed, is based on the claim that his fingers were crossed when he was found dead.

 Critical reception

 The Reckoning received mixed reviews from television critics, with most praising Coogan's performance.

 In The Guardian, Lucy Mangan wrote that Coogan was "chillingly brilliant as Jimmy Savile", but that "to watch The Reckoning is to come away depressed but unenlightened".
 The series was criticised as gratuitous and for being shown on the BBC, which was accused of having shielded Savile in his lifetime.
 John Nugent of Empire gave the series three out of five stars, describing it as a "tough watch, of course, made with obvious conscientiousness, centred around a deeply disturbing central performance from Steve Coogan.
 Whether this is the appropriate form of reckoning for such inconceivable crimes, however, should be up for debate."
-Louis Theroux, when asked on whether he thought the series was in "bad taste", said that he was "struck" by the series' attempt "to scrupulously adhere to the facts".
+Louis Theroux (who had interviewed Savile in 2000), when asked on whether he thought the series was in "bad taste", said that he was "struck" by the series' attempt "to scrupulously adhere to the facts".
 He also praised Coogan's performance.

 Coogan was nominated for the British Academy Television Award for Best Actor in 2024.